ezavarygin/fdd_checkup/README.md

 ```
 --vp_setup - Path to your vp_setup.dat file (default: './vp_setup.dat')
 --vpfit - Path to your vpfit exicutable (default: 'vpfit').
 --cpu  - Number of vpfit instances to run at a time (default: '1').
+--ions - Number of 2 ions to collect results for.
---plot - Create a plot with results (not working yet).
+--plot - Create a plot with results (1st ion is H, 2nd ion is D in plots).
 ```
 **Keep in mind:**